Thomas-Walker-Lynch/DA2X/README.md

 ## Installation

+  `make test` should buid and run the tests.
+The output should be identical to the contents of the file `test_results_expected.txt`.
+(In the future the tests should probably be modified so only the passed failed results are needed.)

-  The `make share` installs the dynamic array into ../env/include  and ../env/lib.
+  After the tests pass, `make share` installs the dynamic array into ../env/include  and ../env/lib.

   My projects are always embeded in a project directory that has an env directory for releasing module code.
 The modules are individual git projects.
 See my git 'project'.

-  After install, the usual drill, include the header files in your program, and compile agains the library.
+  After install, the usual drill, include the header files in your program, and compile against the library.

 ## Array Fundamentals